Trainer for Horsemanship: Mirjam Dunkel

 Do you know the feeling when you and your horse are mentally connected?
-When you are not only a rider, but both of you are a horse-human pair?
-That's exactly the way I want to teach you to interact with your horse.
-That's why I created Wildland Horsemanship, "The Positive Way of Horsetraining."
+When you are not just a rider, but the two of you are a horse-human couple?
+That’s exactly how I want to teach you how to deal with your horse.
+That’s why I created Wildland Horsemanship, “The Positive Way of Horsetraining”.

 Countries